whosonfirst/go-whosonfirst-browser/README.md

 ## Install

-You will need to have both `Go` (specifically version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
+You will need to have both `Go` (specifically version [1.12](https://golang.org/dl/) or higher).
 All of this package's dependencies are bundled with the code in the `vendor` directory.

 ## Tools

 ### browser

+To build the browser use the handy `go build` tool, like this:

 ```
 go build -mod vendor cmd/browser/main.go bin/browser